Mithilesh-V/Thiran-2023/README.md

 ---

 #### 6. TRIPLE-TROUBLE
 >Have you ever felt a rush of excitement and intrigue while you chance upon puzzles?
 Here we are to delight you with witty troubles and tricky stumpers.
 Let your memory pave your path to the destination.
 Hop aboard as a traveller, unravel the treasure.
-Geeks unleash your fun part.
+Geeks unleash your fun part!
 >
 >**TEAM SIZE :** 2
 >